htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 The dedicated scheduler can be configured to preempt running parallel universe jobs in favor of higher priority parallel universe jobs.
-Note that this is different from preemption in other universes, and parallel universe jobs cannot be preempted either by a machine’s user pressing a key or by other means.
+Note that this is different from preemption in other universes, and parallel universe jobs cannot be preempted either by a machine's user pressing a key or by other means.

 By default, the dedicated scheduler will never preempt running parallel